git-emran/simple-notes/README.md

 WritR is a Desktop markdown application.
 Currently available only on macOS.
 It has the basic markdown feature.

-# Tech Stack

-WritR is a very memory efficient Electron and Typescript based desktop app.
-Styled with Tailwind, state management with Jotai.
-#typescript #electron #react

 ---

 Writr is a simple **note-taking app** that uses **Markdown** syntax to format your notes.